CharitraPrajapati-Outcode/outcode-hurdle/2024/Q2/team/01_standup_tracking_decouple.md

 5. **Reporting and Analytics**: Generates reports and analytics to visualize team performance and productivity.

 6. **Trackify Integration**: Integrates with Trackify to access user data, track time spent on tasks, and synchronize standup meeting information.

+## Application development detail

+The standup tracking application is developed using python.
+Currently, the application is in the development phase and the following features are being implemented:

+- List out all roles for user
+- List out all projects
+- List out all users with associated projects in metadata

+Currently the code is deployed in lambda function.
+Only dedicated IP addresses with specified secret server key can access the lambda function.